Board of Trustees Meeting Minutes (Approved)

 Faculty Association Report

-Faculty Association president William Griffin reported the following:
+Faculty Association president Will Griffin reported the following:

-- Debra Crank-Lewis presented information on Lewis and Clark on July 28 for the Road Scholar program.
+- Debra Crank-Lewis continues to share her knowledge of Lewis and Clark with students who participate in the Road Scholar program.

 Report of the College President